Sam Gyimah

-Samuel Phillip Gyimah (/ˈdʒiːmɑː/; born 10 August 1976) is a British politician who served as the Member of Parliament (MP) for East Surrey from 2010 to 2019.
+Samuel Phillip Gyimah (/ˈdʒiːmɑː/; born 10 August 1976) is a British politician and banker who served as the Member of Parliament (MP) for East Surrey from 2010 to 2019.
 First elected as a Conservative, Gyimah rebelled against the government to block a no-deal Brexit and had the Conservative whip removed in September 2019.
 He subsequently joined the Liberal Democrats and stood unsuccessfully for them in Kensington at the 2019 general election.
 Gyimah now serves on the board of Goldman Sachs International.

 Between 2014 and 2018, after serving as Parliamentary Private Secretary to the Prime Minister, David Cameron, and as a government whip, Gyimah was promoted to Parliamentary Under-Secretary of State.
 He served as the Minister for Universities, Science, Research and Innovation from January 2018 until he resigned on 30 November 2018 in protest at Theresa May's Brexit withdrawal agreement.

 Early life

 Gyimah was born on 10 August 1976 in Beaconsfield, Buckinghamshire.
 His father Samuel was a GP, and his mother Comfort Mainoo was a midwife.
 When he was six years old, his parents split up and his mother returned to her native Ghana with Gyimah and his younger brother and sister while his father remained in the UK.
 For the next ten years, Gyimah attended Achimota School in Accra, Ghana.
 Gyimah returned to the UK to sit GCSEs and A-levels at Freman College, a state school in Buntingford, Hertfordshire.
 He then went on to Somerville College at the University of Oxford, where he read Politics, philosophy and economics, and was elected President of the Oxford Union in 1997.